-Outcomes: (a) The member of staff was barred from involvement in the awarding body's examinations for a period of five years, for attempting to compromise the process of assessment, the integrity of any qualification or the validity of a result or certificate.
+- Outcomes: (a) The member of staff was barred from involvement in the awarding body's examinations for a period of five years, for attempting to compromise the process of assessment, the integrity of any qualification or the validity of a result or certificate. - (b) Other awarding bodies were informed of the decision.